catseye/NaNoGenLab/infinite-grammar/README.md

     Main> flatten $ takeContents 5 lots1 ++ ["something"]
     " a box containing a box containing something"

+And then a single box containing an unending series of rabbits:

+    Main> flatten $ takeContents 13 lots2
+    " a box containing a rabbit and a rabbit and a rabbit and a rabbit and a rabbit and a rabbit and a rabbit and a rabbit and a rabbit and a rabbit and and"

 Next step will be for there to be "occasionally" (i.e. in each 2nd level) a rabbit.